kubernetes/website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

   nodes match the node selector.

   {{< note >}}
-  The `minDomains` field is a beta field and enabled by default in 1.25.
-You can disable it by disabling the `MinDomainsInPodTopologySpread` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).
+  The `minDomains` field is a beta field and disabled by default in 1.25.
+You can enable it by enabling the `MinDomainsInPodTopologySpread` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).
   {{< /note >}}